How do I know third party offer is real and not the agent trying it on?

 The other form of lock out agreement involves paying a non-refundable (or only refundable in certain circumstances) deposit.
 These take up a lot more time, which could be more profitably spent on looking at the legal title and that will amount to more costs as the solicitors have to argue in what circumstances the deposit will be refunded, for example what will constitute a bad survey.
 Also by paying over some money the buyer will automatically weaken his or her position because the amount paid is generally in the £1000s, depending on the value of the house and no-one is going to want to risk that which means the buyer may end up accepting something he or she would not accept or would ask for a reduction on.
 Say if there was an old boiler that will need replacing, this would not constitute a reason to withdraw and if the seller refuses to give a reduction the buyer is in a very difficult position.

-In the current situation I would suggest that the Seller is possibly not that trustworthy however if the your member is very keen on the property he agrees to exchange within say 21 days and if the seller agrees to stop marketing the property during that period he will immediately instigate his searches and surveys and hopefully your member has a mortgage agreed in principle.
-Your member can take the stance that to agree this is the quickest way to get the ball rolling and he is showing his commitment by instructing solicitors and a survey, and anything else will simply delay the sale.
+In the current situation I would suggest that the Seller is possibly not that trustworthy however if the buyer is very keen on the property he agrees to exchange within say 21 days and if the seller agrees to stop marketing the property during that period he will immediately instigate his searches and surveys and hopefully the buyer has a mortgage agreed in principle.
+The buyer can take the stance that to agree this is the quickest way to get the ball rolling and he is showing his commitment by instructing solicitors and a survey, and anything else will simply delay the sale.

 I hope this information is of some assistance.
 However it is intended for general information purposes only based on the information given to us.
 It does not constitute specific legal advice, which should always be sought on a particular problem.